calyx1211/alx-system_engineering-devops/0x00-shell_basics/README.md

- pwd : Display the contents list of your current directory.
+ pwd : Write a script that changes the working directory to the user’s home directory.